IBM/trusted-service-identity/docs/spire-workload-registrar.md

 First, we need to create an entry in SPIRE that would represent the Workload Registrar.
 This requires few steps:
-* find out what node the registrar is running on.
+* Find out what node the registrar is running on.
 This is needed to find out the Parent ID (Agent SVID) of the Agent associated with the same node.
 Alternatively, we can create individual entries, one per node/agent.

   ```
   kubectl -n spire get pods -o wide